threatcode/BugCode/CHANGELOG/footer.md

 August 12, 2016:
 ---
-* Added Bogcode Server
+* Added Bugcode Server
 * Improved performance in web UI
-* Added some basic APIs to Bogcode Server
+* Added some basic APIs to Bugcode Server
 * Added licenses management section in web UI
 * Totally removed QT3, GTK is now the only GUI
-* Deprecated FileSystem databses: now Bogcode works exclusively with Bogcode Server and CouchDB
+* Deprecated FileSystem databses: now Bugcode works exclusively with Bugcode Server and CouchDB
-* Added a button to go to the Bogcode Web directly from GTK
+* Added a button to go to the Bugcode Web directly from GTK
-* Fixed bug when deleting objects from Bogcode Web
+* Fixed bug when deleting objects from Bugcode Web
 * Fixed bug where icons where not copied to correct folder on initialization
 * Fixed bug where current workspace wouldn't correspond to selected workspace on the sidebar on GTK
 * Fixed bug in 'Refresh Workspace' button on GTK